The course has the following main focus areas:

 Teaching and compulsory activities

-The course is offered as an intensive course week with 3 days of lectures and seminars.
+The course is offered as an intensive course week with with 3 days of lectures and seminars.
+Students are required to submit both pre-coursework and post-coursework.